Graviscalar quasinormal modes and asymptotic tails of a thick brane: Introduction

 It is generally believed that apart from the zero modes, thick branes also have a continuum of massive KK modes.
-Our recent studies indicate that within these continuous KK modes, there exists a series of discrete gravitational quasinormal modes (QNMs)~\cite{Tan:2022vfe,Tan:2023cra,Jia:2024pdk}.
+Our recent studies have indicated that within these continuous KK modes, there exists a series of discrete gravitational quasinormal modes (QNMs)~\cite{Tan:2022vfe,Tan:2023cra,Jia:2024pdk,Tan:2024url}.
 The spectrum of these QNMs is entirely determined by the structure of the thick brane, and conversely, these modes also contain crucial information about the extra dimension.
 Previous studies of the QNMs of the braneworld only considered the transverse-traceless tensor fluctuations of the metric, corresponding to spin-2 gravitons on the brane.
 For the RS-II thin brane model, this is sufficient because, without considering material sources on the brane, the metric fluctuation of the RS-II thin brane consists only of the transverse-traceless tensor mode~\cite{Randall:1999vf}.
 However, for the thick brane scenario, the situation is quite different.
 Since thick branes are generated by a background scalar field coupled with gravity, their complete metric fluctuations of thick branes should include tensor fluctuations, vector fluctuations (graviphoton), and scalar fluctuations (graviscalar)~\cite{Giovannini:2001fh,Giovannini:2001xg,Giovannini:2001vt,Kobayashi:2001jd}.
 Vector fluctuations and scalar fluctuations contain information about the matter field that constitutes the thick brane, which may be the key to distinguishing between the thick brane model and the thin brane model.
-Additionally, in braneworld cosmology, scalar fluctuations of branes are also an important subject of study~\cite{Langlois:2000iu,Koyama:2004ap,Hiramatsu:2004aa,Brax:2004xh,Maartens:2010ar,Maier:2013gua,Jaman:2018ucm,Banerjee:2020uil,Ravanpak:2022awx}.
+Additionally, scalar fluctuations have also been widely studied in other higher-dimensional spacetimes, such as scalar fluctuations of brane cosmology~\cite{Langlois:2000iu,Koyama:2004ap,Hiramatsu:2004aa,Brax:2004xh,Maartens:2010ar,Maier:2013gua,Jaman:2018ucm,Banerjee:2020uil,Ravanpak:2022awx} and graviscalar QNMs of higher-dimensional black holes~\cite{Cardoso:2003vt,Natario:2004jd,Konoplya:2008ix}.